Want to be more productive, focused and creative? Learning to be alone could be the answer – but ditch the cell phone first.

 2. Don’t look at your phone when you are bored.
 If you are stuck waiting in line or on a bus or train, resist the temptation to jump to technology to relieve the boredom.
 Sometimes, we have to move through boredom to reach a place where we can be more creative.

-3. Your lunch break can be the perfect opportunity to spend time learning to be alone.
+3. Your lunch break can be the perfect opportunity to spend time alone.
 Instead of eating lunch at your desk while browsing social media, spend some time doing something else, alone.
 Take a walk, go to the park, visit a gallery, read a book, or even just sit on a bench and people watch.

 4. Consciously set aside some time to spend alone each day.
 Turn off your phone, TV and computer.
 You may need to spend some time learning to be alone happily, so start with a few minutes if you find it difficult.
 It doesn’t have to be for long.
 Any time that you can spend alone with yourself to think, focus, relax, create or produce, is better than no time.